snowplow-archive/infobright-ruby-loader/README.md

 In other words, you can run IRL from the command-line in two ways:

 1. With `--control` to load a set of tables from a set of files
-2. With `--db`, `--table` and `--folder` to load all the files from a specific directory into a specific table
+2. With `--db`, `--table` and `--folder` to load all the files from a specific directory into a specific database table

 As an added bonus, if you are using a control file you can still specify the asterisked parameters at the command-line, to override the settings found in your control file.